 Think of an athlete or movement artist who has a special gift for working with gravity.
 This may be a famous person or someone you know who possesses the talent, drive and discipline to become world-class.
 Athletes are performers as much as movement artists are athletes.
 Your assignment is to write a brief biographical sketch of this athlete, this "performer."

 As we've learned, gravity isn't just a good idea, it's the law (a law of nature).
 So why has defying this law become such a popular sport?
 It used to be that if you wanted to see someone risk life and limb you had to wait until the circus came to town — the high-wire walker, trapeze artist, man-shot-out-of-a-cannon.
 Increasingly popular "new circus" troupes such as Cirque du Soleil leave out the animals and focus entirely on the arts of movement, playing with gravity in startling ways.
 And now, the circus has moved outdoors, as so-called extreme sports have multiplied — skateboarding, snowboarding, free-style motocross, free-style rock-climbing, free-style skiing, inline skating, extreme surfing, bungee-jumping, sky-surfing, wakeboarding.
 The list continues to grow.
 Daredevils now live next door.

-Building upon the gravity concepts learned in this lesson (Mechanics unit, Lesson 2), in this activity, students write a biographical sketch of a person who defies gravity for fun, for art, for glory, for profit or for a combination of these motives.
+Building upon the gravity concepts learned in the lesson How Do Things Fall?.
+In this activity, students write a biographical sketch of a person who defies gravity for fun, for art, for glory, for profit or for a combination of these motives.
 The object of writing the sketch is not just to answer the "who" and what but also the "how" and "why" of the gravity defiers.

 The extreme sportsters' attempts to change the proportions of a world in which people are increasingly powerless and small is not without poignance, though.
 This is the generation that grew up on Spielberg, video games and cyberspace — in their imaginations and egos, if not in actuality, anything is possible.